Sign up to our mailing list here to receive seasonal recipes and foraging inspiration delivered straight to your inbox.

 My Mother was from Alcare, Sligo in the West of Ireland and her eyes would light up as she told me the old stories that had been passed down from generation to generation.

-I am not sure if Duncans and mine courtship would have ended in marriage if he had done this to me.
+I am not sure if Duncans and my courtship would have ended in marriage if he had done this to me.
 It is also said to have happened in Scotland, Devon and Cornwall.

 Then there were the Saints and Nettles.